jonegerton/7billionhumans/README.md

 | 67 | Decimal Doubler | 24 (25) | 222 (250) |
 | 68 | Goobye, Humans! | 9 (9) | 46 (50) |

-## License
+## Licence
-You are free to quote or reuse these solutions, but if you do use the publicly please include a credit link back to this repo.
+You are free to quote or reuse these solutions, but if you do use them publicly please include a credit link back to this repo.

 ## Syntax